GrafKnusprig/AutoHotkeyScripts/MuteWindowsApp/MuteActiveWindow/README.md

 There is a compiled version of the script [**MuteActiveWindow.exe**](compiled/MuteActiveWindow.exe).
 This is a standalone and can be executed directly.
 Even without AutoHotkey installed.
 Just download and execute.
 *It may happen that Windows issues a security warning the first time you run the exe file.
-This can be ignored with trusted sources like this one. ;)*
+This can be ignored with trusted sources like this one. ;) Press continue under details.*

 If you are using the AutoHotkey.exe to launch the scripts, the keyboard shortcut can be changed in the [MuteActiveWindow.ahk](ahk/MuteActiveWindow.ahk).